History of Saint Lucy School for Children with Visual Impairments

 In addition, the Diocesan Director of Special Education, later Bishop Graham of Philadelphia, assumed responsibility for the direction of the school, and the Office of the Catholic Charities Appeal funded the project.

 The principal and teachers at Saint Francis deSales accepted and welcomed the children with visual impairments into their classrooms.
 This enabled the Saint Lucy students to participate in certain instructional periods with their sighted peers.
 This early and successful attempt to mainstream students, that is, to have the children spend part of the day in general education classrooms, not only provided socialization for the Saint Lucy children, but also has become a model for programs attempting to serve the population with visual impairments.
 And so, with these factors combined with God’s constant blessings, the school opened, expanded and is still flourishing.
-Holy Innocents School is the third location for Saint Lucy School.
+Since it's opening at St. Francis deSales, St. Lucy School has also been blessed to be a part of St. Alice School, Holy Innocents School and presently to be a part of the St. Jerome School community.